When the Narcissist Fails

-Not without cause, malignant narcissism is one of the most searched for topics on the internet in part because seemingly there are so many people that appear to have those toxic traits that negatively impact on us.
-These individuals are notorious because they destabilize our lives, make us feel insecure, undervalued, disparaged, or inconsequential, and as I noted in my book, Dangerous Personalities (Rodale/Penguin), they can victimize us emotionally, as well as physically, even financially.
+Not without cause, malignant narcissism is one of the most searched-for topics on the internet in part because seemingly there are so many people that appear to have those toxic traits that negatively impact us.
+These individuals are notorious because they destabilize our lives, make us feel insecure, undervalued, disparaged, or inconsequential, and as I noted in my book, Dangerous Personalities, they can victimize us emotionally, physically, and even financially.
 They come into our lives as family members, friends, lovers, spouses, colleagues at work, bosses, or worst as national leaders.
 Once they enter our orbit, no matter how distant, toxicity is what they have in common and they always leave a debris field of human suffering behind them.

-The one area that is rarely talked about when it comes to the malignant narcissist is what happens when they fail?
+The one area that is rarely talked about when it comes to malignant narcissists is what happens when they fail.
 Failure in private, at work, or as leaders for the narcissist can be quite disquieting if not traumatic for the rest of us.
-As Stuart Yudofsky notes in Fatal Flaws, these individuals are so severely “flawed of character,” that they handle failure much different than you and I because they are not introspective or capable of reform, and are lacking in empathy for others.
+As Stuart Yudofsky notes in Fatal Flaws, these individuals are so severely “flawed of character,” that they handle failure much differently than you and I because they are not introspective or capable of reform, and are lacking in empathy for others.